amar-laksh/accu2023/notes/workshop/workshop.md

 - `auto` in the spaceship operator needs to be thought in terms of the ordering type for your class members.
 (It might need to be `std::partial_ordering` or `std::strong_ordering`)
 - `std::strong_ordering` can be converted to `std::partial_ordering` but not the other way round.
 - `std::compare_strong_order_fallback()` works without spaceship operator implementations
+- ASIDE: use hidden friends instead of freestanding functions for operator implementations.

 ## Concepts
 - We use concepts to put constraints on the code (We can also use it directly as a type constraint).
 The concept is the compile-time boolean value returned from the `requires` call that checks the constraints.
 Using these constraints we just toggle the visibility of the code for the compiler at compile-time.